 "We've been discussing it.
 We've just been trying to figure things out," he said.
 Craig later said he felt this will be his last outing as the MI6 agent.
 "I think this is it.
 I just want to go out on a high note.
 I can't wait."

 Who is directing?

-The plan is for Bond 25 to be directed by Cary Fukunaga, whose credits include 2015’s Idris Elba-starring Beasts of No Nation, the acclaimed first season of HBO’s True Detective, and the recent Netflix show Maniac.
+No Time to Die is being directed by Cary Fukunaga, whose credits include 2015's Idris Elba-starring Beasts of No Nation, the acclaimed first season of HBO's True Detective, and the recent Netflix show Maniac.